-- 53. Elephants use specific calls and gestures to plan and discuss a course of action.
-These may be to respond to a threat through a group retreating or mobbing action (including a celebration of successful efforts), or planning and discussing where, when, and how to move to a new location.
-In group-defensive situations, elephants respond with highly coordinated behavior, both rapidly and predictably, to specific calls uttered and particular gestures exhibited by group members.
-These calls and gestures carry specific meanings not only to elephant listeners but to experienced human listeners as well.
-The rapid, predictable, and collective response of elephants to these calls and gestures indicates that elephants have the capacity to understand the goals and intentions of the signalling individual.
-For example, elephants can detect alarm calls from some considerable distance and avoid the area where elephant killings by rural villagers or armed gangs take place.
-The same plants are place of actions. - 54.
-Elephant group defensive behavior is highly evolved and involves a range of different tactical maneuvers adopted by different elephants.
-101 For example, matriarch Provocadora's contemplation of Dr. Joyce Poole's team through "Listening" and "J-Sniffing,"
+4 Elephants use specific calls and gestures to plan and discuss a course of action.96 53.
+5 These may be to respond to a threat through a group retreating or mobbing action (including a 6 celebration of successful efforts), or planning and discussing where, when, and how to move to 7 a new location.
+In group-defensive situations, elephants respond with highly coordinated 8 behavior, both rapidly and predictably, to specific calls uttered and particular gestures exhibited 9 by group members.97 These calls and gestures carry specific meanings not only to elephant 10 listeners but to experienced human listeners as well.98 The rapid, predictable, and collective 11 response of elephants to these calls and gestures indicates that elephants have the capacity to 12 understand the goals and intentions of the signalling individual.99 For example, elephants can 13 detect alarm calls from some considerable distance and avoid the area where elephant killings 14 by rural villagers or armed gangs take place.100

+15 54.
+Elephant group defensive behavior is highly evolved and involves a range of 16 different tactical maneuvers adopted by different elephants.
+101 For example, matriarch 17 Provocadora's contemplation of Dr. Joyce Poole's team through "Listening" and "J-Sniffing,"